 A: At the end of the day, marketing is about two things: customer retention and customer creation.
 At San Francisco State, I’ll utilize my professional and educational training to make the college more customer-focused – and the customers are not just the students, but also the faculty and the staff.
 The goal is to create a sense of excitement in and about the college.

 We hope to explore different things, including partnerships with other colleges to create more innovative programs that are a bit more out of the box, that might draw more students and give them some unique offerings.
-I think potentially partnering with the design school, the school of film studies and the engineering school would offer some awesome options.
+I think potentially partnering with the design school, the school of film studies, and the engineering school would offer some awesome options.

 One of the things that I've had some brief conversations about, for example, is with the College of Ethnic Studies.
 We also have a labor studies program in our college.
-COVID-19 and the racial equality protests that we’ve seen stress the importance for companies to understand diversity issues and labor challenges, because the pandemic has highlighted the divide between the more affluent professional classes and the frontline workers.
-With our expertise in these areas, we can explore offering training programs to industry and create some unique curriculum in these areas.
+COVID-19 and the racial equality protests that we’ve seen stress the importance for companies to understand diversity issues and labor challenges because the pandemic has highlighted the divide between the more affluent professional classes and the frontline workers.
+With our expertise in these areas, we can explore offering training programs to the industry and create some unique curricula in these areas.

 Q: What are your hopes for the college’s fundraising committee?
 What are your fundraising goals?

 I’d like to work with the committee to think outside the box and identify additional sources of funding in the community.
 I’d also like us to connect with alumni to help in fundraising and in connecting our students with jobs and mentorships.
-Many of our students are first generation, and they may not have received training before in how to navigate the corporate world and know what kind of career opportunities there are.
+Many of our students are first-generation, and they may not have received training before in how to navigate the corporate world and know what kind of career opportunities there are.

-What I can say to any donor is that the students coming here can get a world class education at a very reasonable price.
+What I can say to any donor is that the students coming here can get a world-class education at a very reasonable price.
 And your gifts will go to enhancing the quality of education the students get.
 I do believe that we have a very good business school, and we transform lives to a large degree.
 I want to see more magic, and that magic will come from the funding they donate.